 The only other supplies you will need is an egg candler and egg cartons/holders.

 How Much Are Ongoing Chicken Costs

-In addition to the above fixed or one time costs for your flock, you will also have ongoing chicken costs that you will have to front monthly.
+In addition to the above fixed or one time costs for your flock, you will also have ongoing chicken costs that you will have to front monthly in order to keep your chickens healthy.
 These include costs for feed, medical supplies and bedding materials.